j-andrews7/Pipelines/ChIP_Seq_Pipeline.md

 --Pipeline from SRA to BAM combined commands fastq-dump <SRA accession> && bowtie2 -p3 -x <path to genome index files and prefix> <fastqfile.fastq> > <output.sam> && samtools view -bS <file.sam> > <file.bam> && samtools sort <file.bam> <file> && samtools index <file.bam>

-***IMPORTANT***
-If the data is from the SOLiD platform, it is garbage and you will not be able to get squat from it.
-Don't bother even trying.

 ####-Peak Calling-####